Jeffrey-Sardina/Focl-ir-Tr-chtais/candidates.md

 hyperparameter
 - hipear-pharaiméadar
 - not in any database.
-However, Ó Dónall as "paraiméadar" (parameter) and "hipear-", which immediately imply a term.
+However, Ó Dónaill as "paraiméadar" (parameter) and "hipear-", which immediately imply a term.
 The dash is maintained for clarity.

 search (verb)
 - cuardaigh